Santosh3672/Packaging-Fundamentals-of-Design---Testing/README.md

 **Key Factors in Selecting the Right Semiconductor Package**:

-    1. **I/O Requirements (Pin Count)**:
-The number and density of input/output connections determine whether to use high-density packages (e.g., BGA, CSP) or simpler ones (e.g., QFP, SOIC).
+    1. **I/O Requirements (Pin Count)**:The number and density of input/output connections determine whether to use high-density packages (e.g., BGA, CSP) or simpler ones (e.g., QFP, SOIC).

     2. **Thermal Performance**:
 Packages must dissipate heat effectively to maintain device reliability.
 Materials like ceramics or metal-core substrates are preferred for high-power applications.